 CASE STUDY #1 – RECENT MBA

 A few years ago I watched as a young colleague with an MBA took it upon himself to advise the proprietor of a crepe stand about operations and business strategy – in exchange for a free crepe.
-As a former journeyman chef I was amused by the exchange.
+As a trained journeyman chef I was amused by the exchange.

 My MBA colleague had no idea how long it would take – and how expensive it would be – to train someone to make crepes, unsupervised.
 It was clear to me that my colleague’s advice was vastly overpriced.

 A few years ago I served on an advisory panel for early stage companies at Innovation Island on Vancouver Island.

 One of the participants seemed to be struggling with too much advice.
 The presenter had stopped working “in the business” in favour of working “on the business”.
 When I heard that I couldn’t help thinking that an advisor had lifted that line verbatim from an introductory management consulting textbook.

 In the past year or so the company had successfully sold their services to at least 3 large government organizations – which isn’t trivial for a small startup on northern Vancouver Island.

 Just a note here.
 Successful entrepreneurs don’t usually work for goverrnment incubators.
 It is most often failed entrepreneurs looking for a regular pay cheque – and maybe a pension – who work with incubators.
 Most successful entrepreneurs keep working in their own businesses, become investors – or simply retire.